All Episodes

 Well, that wouldn't, but we have some ball bearings here at the EIB Southern Command in the tech office.

-We do have monkey balls?
+We do have monkey balls.

-Buckyballs, but oh that's right.
+Oh, that's right.

 Yeah, yeah, yeah.

-The magnets in shape of ball.
+The magnets in shape of ball bearings.

 They try to put those guys out of business, right?

-The Buckyball guys.
+The buckyball guys.

-You know, that guy called here.
+You know, the guy called here.

 Interesting.

-Uh I just got a note here.
+I just got a note here.

 Fidel Castro just recently allowed pressure cookers to be sold in Cuba.